kasra-hosseini/obspyDMT/README.rst

     obspyDMT --print_data_sources

-Print supported earthquake catalogs that can be passed as arguments to --event_catalog:
+Print supported earthquake catalogs that can be passed as arguments to ``--event_catalog``:

 ::